biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 2nd Place

-Church:	First A/G, Helena, MT
+* **Church**: First A/G, Helena, MT
-Coaches:	Jon Berg, Sandy Berg (assistant)
+* **Coaches**: Jon Berg, Sandy Berg (assistant)
+* **Team**:
-Team:	Candra Berg
+    * Candra Berg
-Laine Berg
+    * Laine Berg
-Collins Laylor
+    * Collins Laylor
-Shannon Maynard
+    * Shannon Maynard
-Raini Way
+    * Raini Way
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Won against First A/G, Elkton, MD 70 to 60
+  * Round 2: Won against Faith A/G, Orlando, FL 135 to 95
+  * Round 3: Lost to First Pentecostal A/G, Ottumwa, IA 15 to 180
+  * Round 4: Lost to Braeswood A/G, Houston, TX 75 to 255
+  * Round 5: Won against First A/G, Dickson, TN 160 to 50
+  * Round 6: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 90 to 95
+  * Round 7: Lost to Calvary A/G, Toledo, OH 30 to 170
 * **Round Robin**:
-Round 1: Won against Watford City A/G, Watford City, ND 175 to 90
+  * Round 1: Won against Watford City A/G, Watford City, ND 175 to 90
-Round 2: Lost to First A/G #2, Lexington, KY 50 to 60
+  * Round 2: Lost to First A/G #2, Lexington, KY 50 to 60
-Round 3: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 85 to 120 Round 4: Lost to Grace A/G, Syracuse, NY 75 to 80 Round 5: Lost to Harvest A/G, Fort Worth, TX 100 to 110 Round 6: Won against First A/G, Montgomery, AL 115 to 65 Round 7: Lost to Orange County Worship Center, Santa Ana, CA 75 to 85 Round 8: Won against Calvary A/G, Elkhart, IN 210 to -15 Round 9: Lost to James River, "Light", Ozark, MO 35 to 235 Round 10: Won against New Life A/G, Ellendale, ND 55 to 35 Round 11: Lost to Evangel A/G, Eau Claire, WI 40 to 75 Round 12: Lost to Grace A/G, Spring City, PA 55 to 205
+  * Round 3: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 85 to 120
+  * Round 4: Lost to Grace A/G, Syracuse, NY 75 to 80
+  * Round 5: Lost to Harvest A/G, Fort Worth, TX 100 to 110
+  * Round 6: Won against First A/G, Montgomery, AL 115 to 65
+  * Round 7: Lost to Orange County Worship Center, Santa Ana, CA 75 to 85
+  * Round 8: Won against Calvary A/G, Elkhart, IN 210 to -15
+  * Round 9: Lost to James River, "Light", Ozark, MO 35 to 235
+  * Round 10: Won against New Life A/G, Ellendale, ND 55 to 35
+  * Round 11: Lost to Evangel A/G, Eau Claire, WI 40 to 75
+  * Round 12: Lost to Grace A/G, Spring City, PA 55 to 205
-Round 13: Won against Kennebunk Christian A/G, Kennebunk, ME 115 to 55
+  * Round 13: Won against Kennebunk Christian A/G, Kennebunk, ME 115 to 55
-Round 14: Won against First Pentecostal A/G, Ottumwa, IA 150 to 75
+  * Round 14: Won against First Pentecostal A/G, Ottumwa, IA 150 to 75
-Round 15: Won against Oceanway A/G, Jacksonville, FL 85 to 80
+  * Round 15: Won against Oceanway A/G, Jacksonville, FL 85 to 80
-Round 16: Won against First A/G, Lexington, NC 175 to 60
+  * Round 16: Won against First A/G, Lexington, NC 175 to 60
-Round 17: Lost to First A/G, Elkton, MD 30 to 80
+  * Round 17: Lost to First A/G, Elkton, MD 30 to 80
-Round 18: Lost to First A/G, New Philadelphia, OH 40 to 70
+  * Round 18: Lost to First A/G, New Philadelphia, OH 40 to 70
-Round 19: Won against First A/G, Dickson, TN 195 to 60
+  * Round 19: Won against First A/G, Dickson, TN 195 to 60
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}